 Prognosis for Sarcoidosis

-Although spontaneous remission is common, disease manifestations and severity are highly variable, and many patients require corticosteroids to relieve symptoms or progressive organ function decline at some time during the disease course.
+Although spontaneous remission is common, disease manifestations and severity are highly variable, and many patients require corticosteroids to relieve symptoms or slow progressive organ function decline at some time during the disease course.
 Thus, serial monitoring for evidence of relapse is imperative.
-Almost two third of patients with sarcoidosis eventually achieve remission with few or no sequelae.
+Almost two thirds of patients with sarcoidosis eventually achieve remission with few or no sequelae.
 In about 50% of patients who have spontaneous remission, remission occurs within the first 3 years after diagnosis.
 Fewer than 10% of these patients relapse after 2 years.
 Patients who do not experience remission within 2 to 3 years are likely to have chronic disease.

 Sarcoidosis is thought to be chronic in up to 30% of patients, and 10 to 20% experience permanent sequelae.
 The disease is fatal in 1 to 5% of patients, typically due to respiratory failure caused by pulmonary fibrosis, and less often due to pulmonary hemorrhage caused by aspergilloma.
 However, in Japan, infiltrative cardiomyopathy causing arrhythmias and heart failure is the most common cause of death.